10 Important Facts About Your VA Burial Benefits

 Military Funeral Honors ceremonies must be scheduled in advance.

 La Vista Memorial Park works with various veterans organizations to assist in the provision of military funeral honors.
 The law requires that every eligible veteran receive a military funeral honors ceremony, which includes the folding and presentation of the United States flag and the playing of “Taps,” upon the family’s request.
 This Department of Defense program calls for the funeral director to request military funeral honors on behalf of the veteran’s family.

 Veterans’ caskets are not free.

-As a standard policy, neither the VA nor the various branches of service provide a free casket for a deceased veteran, unless death occurs while on active duty.
+Only when death occurs while on active duty are veterans caskets provided without charge.
 As part of our service to veterans, La Vista Memorial Park offers caskets and other merchandise at a discounted price to members of the American Legion and VFW.

 A “Presidential Memorial Certificate” must be requested.

 La Vista Memorial Park regularly assist families in obtaining Presidential Memorial Certificates.
 Initiated in March, 1962 by President John F. Kennedy, a “Presidential Memorial Certificates” are an engraved paper certificates, signed by the current President, to honor the memory of honorably discharged, deceased veterans.
 Eligible recipients, or someone acting on their behalf, may apply in person at any VA regional office or by U.S. mail.